napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 If you're only installing it for yourself, don't use `sudo`.
 For example:

-System level installs (sudo level installs for the system) typically install into: `/var/lib/flatpak/`
+<sudo>flatpak install --user flathub com.spotify.Client</code>

+---

+Flatpak install locations:
+- System-level installs (`sudo`) typically go to: `/var/lib/flatpak/`
-User level installs typically install into: `~/.local/share/flatpak`
+- User level installs typically go into: `~/.local/share/flatpak`

 We can always check where flatpak installs are by running: